Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 Even the most compassionate clinicians face headwinds:

-- Time constraints that limit listening and patient education.
+- Time constraints that limit careful listening and patient education.

-- Performance pressures, including patient satisfaction scores and prescribing restrictions.
+- Performance pressures, including patient satisfaction scores, the need to generate "quick fixes," and prescribing restrictions.

 - Cognitive biases such as premature closure, diagnostic overshadowing, or confirmation bias.

-“From the provider’s angle, there is so much pressure from limited time with patients, to being confronted with somebody who’s repeatedly coming in with so much distress and there’s no tool or reason that you can offer," said Dr. Krishnaswami.
-"Historically, we haven’t given providers adequate tools to handle these complex encounters.
+“From the provider’s angle, there is a great deal of pressure due to limited time with patients, not to mention the inherent lack of self-efficacy of seeing someone repeatedly in distress where there's no tool or clear 'fix' that can be offered," said Dr. Krishnaswami.
+"Historically, we haven’t given providers adequate tools or space to handle these complex encounters.
 That lack of support contributes to frustration, feelings of inefficacy, and ultimately burnout.
-In the case of chronic pain, these conditions are extremely complex yet extremely common, but we’re basically telling providers ‘don’t prescribe opioids’ and still manage someone’s pain.”

 Practical Strategies to Avoid Gaslighting